 Commercial Vehicle Enforcement Division (CVED)

 The Commercial Vehicle Enforcement Division (CVED) within Transportation Safety Services (TSS) is comprised of the Motor Carrier Safety Unit (MCSU), the Towing and Recovery Unit (TRU) and the Motor Vehicle Inspection Unit (MVI).
 Each of these units works to improve public safety by working with industry to gain compliance with the applicable Federal and State regulations through education and uniform enforcement.
-The CVED is under the command of a State Police Captain and is staffed by a team of 81 commissioned and 19 non-commissioned personnel under the oversight of the TSS Command Inspector.
+The CVED is under the command of a State Police Captain and is staffed by a team of approximately 100 commissioned and 30 non-commissioned personnel under the oversight of the TSS Command Inspector.

 Motor Carrier Safety Unit (MCSU)

 In 1985, the State of Louisiana entered into an agreement with the United States Department of Transportation (USDOT) to uniformly enforce the Federal Motor Carrier Safety Regulations (FMCSR) and the Federal Hazardous Material Regulations (FHMR).
 With the formation of the Louisiana State Police (LSP) Motor Carrier Safety Unit (MCSU), the State agreed to strict requirements established by the USDOT for the inspection of commercial motor vehicles and drivers and for the reporting of all applicable data generated from these inspections.